esdandreu/python-extension-cpp/README.md

-It also contains a continuous deployment workflow that builds wheels and source distributions for the python extension, then creates a github release with it and uploads it to [PyPI](https://pypi.org/).
-That workflow is activated when pushing a version tag to the repository:
+It also contains a continuous deployment workflow that builds wheels and source distributions for the python extension, then creates a github release with it and uploads it to [PyPI](https://pypi.org/):
+[release.yml](.github/workflows/release.yml).
+That workflow requires a repository secret named `PYPI_TOKEN` with a PyPI API token. is activated when pushing a version tag to the repository:
 ```
 git tag -a v0.0.1 -m "First release"